Brooke Moody, Tyler Adair and Mackenzie Akins honored

-The 2013 season is Mark Plakorus's third year as head coach at the University of Montana and his 15th year as a coach at the NCAA Division I level.
-He was hired in January 2011 after previously serving as the associate head coach at TCU.
+The 2014 season is Mark Plakorus's fourth year as head coach at the University of Montana and his 16th year as a coach at the NCAA Division I level.
+He was hired in January 2011 after previously serving as associate head coach at TCU.

 Plakorus is just the third coach in the history of the Montana soccer program, following Betsy Duerksen (1994-2003) and Neil Sedgwick (2004-10).

-Plakorus was hired to return a program that had slipped from among the Big Sky Conference's elite teams back to a championship level.
-He did so in short order.
+Plakorus was hired to return a program that had slipped from the Big Sky Conference's elite teams back to a championship level.
+It didn't take long.

-In his first two seasons Plakorus has led Montana to back-to-back Big Sky championships.
+Plakorus led Montana to back-to-back Big Sky championships in his first two years with the Grizzlies.
 In 2011 it was a tournament championship; in 2012 a regular-season title.

-A year later Montana shared the regular-season title, its first since 2000, and lost in the tournament championship match in a shootout to Idaho State.
+A year later Montana shared the regular-season title, its first since 2000, and lost in the tournament championship match in a shootout.
 The Grizzlies ended their season on an eight-match unbeaten streak and matched a program record with a dozen shutouts.

 The team tied for 11th nationally in shutout percentage (.571).